ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 Relationship with Hussain Sajwani and associates

-Large payments received by Manafort (~12M) for aiding Russian coup activity in Ukraine (Yanukovych and others)
+Large payments received by Manafort (~12M) for aiding Russian coup activity in Ukraine (Yanukovych and more)

 Manafort involvement with Ukrainian corporate asset transfer to Russian oligarchs